githubdingyun/githubdingyun.github.io/_includes/about/en.md

 > Before leaving the world, everything is a process.

 Hi !
-I'm  Shuaiuo Li, a big data / Java Development Engineer
+I'm  DingYun, a big data / Java Development Engineer

 * Senior practice at: